 Playing at the best venues the South West has to offer including Tavistock Wharf, Plymouth Grosvenor Casino, the Walkabout chain of venues , Boomerangs ,Plymouth Post Office Inn, Rodney Inn Saltash and the Lifeboat Inn St Ives - Joker continue to leave venues filled with sweaty frenzied fans wanting more.
 The variety of events played have to be seen to be believed and include Australia Day, Dartmouth RN College and Plymouth Tattoo Convention as well as regular slots raising funds for Help for Heroes at Plymouth bike Night held on Plymouth Hoe as well as further charitable work including Tavisrock and Rockfest Convention.

 Although Joker are best known for Indie rock covers, some earlier original tracks made it onto an acclaimed surfing video documentary ‘Long Way Round’.
-2012 has been the most successful year to date and the following summarises Joker’s most memorable moments:
+The following summarises Joker’s most memorable moments: